cybertino/gooddy/README.md

 # Gooddy the Warehouse Robot

-Meet Gooddy - a robot that manages goods in the warehouse.
+Meet Gooddy - a robot that manages goods in the warehouse which has a grid aligned along North-South and East-West axes.

+Goddy is able to move within the Warehouse by executing a series of commands:

+- `N`: move 1 cell to North
+- `S`: move 1 cell to South
+- `E`: move 1 cell to East
+- `W`: move 1 cell to West

 ## Project structure